edgelesssys/constellation/.github/docs/README.md

 * `$GraphAppId` in this article is for Microsoft Graph.
 Azure AD Graph is `00000002-0000-0000-c000-000000000000`
 * Note that changing permissions can take between few seconds to several hours

+Afterward, you need to define a few secrets either as Github Action Secrets or in a secrets file for *act* as described before.

+The following secrets need to be defined:

-Store output of `az ad sp ...` in GitHub Action Secret or create a local secret file for act to consume.
+* `AZURE_E2E_CREDENTIALS`: The output of `az ad sp ...`
+* `AZURE_E2E_CLIENT_SECRET`: The client secret value for the registered app on Azure (which is defined as `appClientID`).

+For information on how to achieve this, refer to the [First steps](https://docs.edgeless.systems/constellation/getting-started/first-steps) in the documentation for Constellation.

 ## Image versions